projectsesame/sesame/site/content/docs/v1.15.1/config/fundamentals.md

 ## Status Reporting

 There are many misconfigurations that could cause an HTTPProxy or delegation to be invalid.
-To aid users in resolving these issues, Contour updates a `status` field in all HTTPProxy objects.
+To aid users in resolving these issues, Sesame updates a `status` field in all HTTPProxy objects.
-In the current specification, invalid HTTPProxy are ignored by Contour and will not be used in the ingress routing configuration.
+In the current specification, invalid HTTPProxy are ignored by Sesame and will not be used in the ingress routing configuration.

 If an HTTPProxy object is valid, it will have a status property that looks like this: